The-Duchess/bluckbot/README.md

 - Bluckbot is a modular/plugable irc bot written with the Ruby programming language
 - Bluckbot is written by Alice "Duchess" Archer
 - Bluckbot requires ruby 2.1 or higher
+- Bluckbot comes with a gemfile which you can use bundler to auto install gems for the bot, however this is optional
 - Bluckbot is not designed to support windows, it is reccomended you run it from a linux machine
 - To use, clone this repository on your machine and then choose your method of setup
 - Check the current list of libraries/gems and make sure you have these installed to make sure all plugins will run